Bernie Slaven: Middlesbrough

-Middlesbrough struggled with injuries throughout the 1989–90 campaign, and ended up finishing just one place above the relegation zone, leading to Rioch's dismissal.
-They did however manage to beat Port Vale, Sheffield Wednesday, Newcastle United, and Aston Villa to reach Wembley to face Chelsea in the 1990 Full Members Cup Final; this was the club's first appearance at Wembley.
-The final itself was to be a disappointment however, with a free-kick from Chelsea's Tony Dorigo proving to be the only goal of the afternoon.
+Middlesbrough struggled with injuries throughout the 1989–90 campaign and ended up finishing just one place above the relegation zone, leading to Rioch's dismissal.
+They did however, manage to beat Port Vale, Sheffield Wednesday, Newcastle United, and Aston Villa to reach Wembley to face Chelsea in the 1990 Full Members Cup final; this was the club's first appearance at Wembley.
+The final itself was to be a disappointment however, with a free kick from Chelsea's Tony Dorigo proving to be the only goal of the afternoon.
 Despite Middlesbrough finishing in 21st-place, Slaven scored 32 goals in all competitions, which led to speculation of a move away from Ayresome Park.
 He handed in a written transfer request, which was turned down by manager Colin Todd, and Slaven agreed to a new contract and withdrew his transfer request.

-He went six games without a goal early in the 1990–91 season, but broke this run with a hat-trick in a 4–2 win over Brighton & Hove Albion at the Goldstone Ground on 27 October.
+He went six games without a goal early in the 1990–91 season but broke this run with a hat-trick in a 4–2 win over Brighton & Hove Albion at the Goldstone Ground on 27 October.
 However, he was substituted at half-time during a home defeat to Charlton Athletic on 10 November, and reacted badly, leaving the ground and not witnessing the second half.
-He returned to the starting eleven the following week, and went on to claim a goal in his next five appearances.
-However, he again fell out with Todd after being played at left-wing in January, and was dropped from the first team altogether after telling the media that "if the manager is not going to play me in the middle, then he should drop me".
-He returned to the centre-forward role, and claimed two goals in a 3–0 home win over rivals Newcastle United on 12 March, though went on to finish the season on a run of 15 games without a goal.
-Middlesbrough finished in the play-off places, but lost out to Notts County in the semi-finals.
-Todd intended on an overhaul of the playing squad and placed Slaven on the transfer-list along with ten of his teammates.
+He returned to the starting eleven the following week and went on to claim a goal in his next five appearances.
+However, he again fell out with Todd after being played at left-wing in January.
+He was dropped from the first team altogether after telling the media that "if the manager is not going to play me in the middle, then he should drop me".
+He returned to the centre-forward role and claimed two goals in a 3–0 home win over rivals Newcastle United on 12 March, though went on to finish the season on a run of 15 games without a goal.
+Middlesbrough finished in the play-off places but lost out to Notts County in the semi-finals.
+Todd intended an overhaul of the playing squad and placed Slaven on the transfer list along with ten of his teammates.